Howard Dean: Private sector

 In a January 2009 interview with the Associated Press, Dean indicated he would enter the private sector after 30 years in politics.
 Dean told the AP he would deliver speeches and share ideas about campaigns and technology with center-left political parties around the world.
 He became a contributor to the news network MSNBC in shows such as The Last Word with Lawrence O'Donnell.
 He has also guest hosted Countdown with Keith Olbermann and The Rachel Maddow Show.
 He is on the board of the National Democratic Institute.

 Dean also serves as a Senior Presidential Fellow at Hofstra University.
 He has been a Senior Fellow at the Yale Jackson Institute for Global Affairs and a visiting professor at Williams College.
 He has been a Senior Strategic Advisor and Independent Consultant for the Government Affairs practice at McKenna, Long & Aldridge.
 In December 2018 Dean joined the advisory board of Tilray, one of the world's largest cannabis companies.
 Dean is a member of the Canadian American Business Council's Advisory Board.

 Personal life

-In 1981, Dean married fellow doctor Judith Steinberg, whom he met in medical school, and together they began a family medical practice in Shelburne, Vermont (where she continued to use her maiden name to avoid confusion).
+In 1981, Dean married fellow doctor Judith Steinberg Dean, whom he met in medical school, and together they began a family medical practice in Shelburne, Vermont.

 Religion

 Although raised as an Episcopalian, Dean joined a Congregational church in 1982 after a dispute with the local Episcopal diocese over a bike trail.
-By his own account, he did not attend church as of the early 2000s; at one point, when asked to name his favorite book in the New Testament, he offered the Old Testament Book of Job, then corrected himself an hour later.
+By his own account, he did not attend church as of the early 2000s.
 Dean has stated he is "more spiritual than religious".
-He and his Jewish wife Judith Steinberg Dean have raised their two children, Anne and Paul, in a secular education, and both children self-identify as Jews.